mathix420/vuito/README.md

 To reuse your validation template you have many solutions.

 1. Create a validation package in your monorepo.
-2. Create a private package in npm, github, gitlab, ...
+2. Create a private package in NPM, GitHub, GitLab, ...
-3. Any other solution that let you share a js/ts file between projects.
+3. Any other solution that lets you share a js/ts file between projects.
-4. Maybe [SWAP](https://github.com/mathix420/swap) would be a good option to you
+4. Maybe [SWAP](https://github.com/mathix420/swap) would be a good option for you